alperkan1/Dublin-Airport-Plane-Spotters/README.md

 #### As a returning user, I want to be able to share images.

-We ask our site visitors to send us their images via e mail.
-And update the gallery page.
+We ask our site visitors to send us their images via e-mail.
+This allows updates to the gallery page.

 <details><summary>Contact</summary>
 <img src="documents/pageimages/contactus.JPG">
 </details>

-#### As a returning user, I want to have the oportunaty to get unique experiences.
+#### As a returning user, I want to have the oportunity to get unique experiences.

-By collecting information on our survey page.
-We will be creating a member database.
+By collecting information on our survey page we will be creating a member database.
 With this we will be able to contact members and offer special tours.

 | Element | Aim | Result |
 | ------- | ----|----------|